Blake1332/Lights-Out-Game/readme.md

 - **Win Condition**: Alerts when all the lights are turned off.
 - **Move Counter**: Tracks the number of moves taken to solve the puzzle.
 - **Reset Button**: Restart the game with the current grid size.

-- **Hint Button**: Shows you the next step to solve the grid
-- **Custom Grid Input**: Lets you put in your own grid and visually see the solution

 ---